 Cataloging records and archival finding aids descriptions also reflect the time and values of their creators and may contain problematic terms.
 Bishop Payne Library and archival staff follow cataloging and archival standards that reflect national and local practices that continue to evolve over time.

-A key global collecting priority centers around the international Anglican Communion.
+A global collecting priority centers around the international Anglican Communion.
 The library seeks to acquire local materials representing the worldwide global Anglican Communion, particularly primary source material such as indigenous Books of Common Prayer, provincial constitutions and canons, and local diocesan or provincial histories.
 These are collected in partnership with the Center for Anglican Communion Studies and the seminary’s international students.
 More broadly, the library seeks to provide a worldwide theological perspective in its collection development.

 User Services